 A Bill to require public authorities to exercise their statutory powers to investigate and take enforcement action for breaches of the law; to make provision for sanctions for failing to take such action; and for connected purposes.

-The Rule of Law (Enforcement by Public Authorities) Bill would require public bodies to use their statutory powers to investigate breaches of the law and take enforcement action when appropriate.
-It also proposes sanctions for authorities that fail to act, with the aim of strengthening accountability and the overall enforcement of the law.
+This bill would require public authorities to actively use their statutory powers to investigate breaches and take enforcement action.
+It also introduces sanctions if authorities fail to act, and includes related provisions to support accountability for enforcement.
+In short, it aims to strengthen the link between public bodies and the enforcement of the law.

 Generated 21 February 2026